"For official purposes, these children do not exist."

 Jerk with a Heart of Gold: James.
 As prickish as he is, he accepts and acknowledges his mistakes and faults and does try to be a good person.

 Just a Kid: The entire point of CHERUB is that no one will suspect them because they are Just a Kid.

 A terrorist doesn't let strangers into her flat because they might be undercover police or intelligence agents, but her children bring their mates home and they run all over the place.
 The terrorist doesn't know that one of these kids has bugged every room in her house, made copies of all her computer files and stolen her address book.
 The kid works for CHERUB.

 Just Plane Wrong: An F-16 is depicted taking off from an aircraft carrier, even though F-16's are not naval aircraft.

-Hassam Bin Hassam is abusive towards his wife and son murdering the former and makes a fortune from reselling shoddy plane parts, which can cause plane crashes.
+Hassam Bin Hassam from The Sleepwalker is abusive towards his wife and son murdering the former and makes a fortune from reselling shoddy plane parts, which can cause plane crashes.
 He is also a hypocrite who preaches that his son must respect his heritage, but is happy to ignore it himself.
-Hassam is one of the few villains to be killed off instead of arrested.
-He threatens to blow himself up as a bluff, which the police call him on with fatal results.
+Hassam is one of the few villains to be killed off instead of arrested, pulling a Suicide by Cop after taking his son hostage and having him subsequently freed by a CHERUB agent.